The bonding of two amino acid molecules to form a larger molecule... | Study Prep in Pearson+

 1

-Understand the concept of dehydration synthesis: This is a chemical reaction where two molecules are joined together with the removal of a water molecule.
-In the case of amino acids, this process forms a peptide bond between the carboxyl group of one amino acid and the amino group of another.
+Understand the process of peptide bond formation: When two amino acids bond to form a dipeptide, the reaction involves the carboxyl group (-COOH) of one amino acid and the amino group (-NH2) of another amino acid.

+Recognize the type of reaction: This is a condensation reaction, also known as a dehydration synthesis, where a water molecule (H₂O) is removed during the bond formation.

-Identify the functional groups involved: Amino acids have an amino group (-NH₂) and a carboxyl group (-COOH).
-During dehydration synthesis, the hydroxyl group (-OH) from the carboxyl group of one amino acid and a hydrogen atom (H) from the amino group of another amino acid are removed to form water (H₂O).
+Identify the chemical changes: The hydroxyl group (-OH) from the carboxyl group of one amino acid and a hydrogen atom (H) from the amino group of the other amino acid combine to form water (H₂O), which is released.

-Write the chemical reaction: Represent the amino acids as R₁-NH₂ and R₂-COOH, where R₁ and R₂ are the side chains.
-The reaction can be expressed as:

-Explain the formation of the peptide bond: After the removal of water, the nitrogen atom from the amino group of one amino acid forms a covalent bond with the carbon atom of the carboxyl group of the other amino acid.
-This bond is called a peptide bond.
+Understand the result of the reaction: The removal of water allows the formation of a covalent bond called a peptide bond between the two amino acids, creating a larger molecule (dipeptide).

+Clarify the incorrect options: The addition of a phosphate group, hydrolysis (addition of water), or reduction of a disulfide bond are not involved in peptide bond formation.
+These processes are related to other biochemical reactions.

 Related Videos